 - Simulate N samples (N=10,000 typically is sufficient) based on the dependence matrix and the data generating mechanism (each can either be specified/known, or well estimated).
 For example, N samples from a correlated multivariate gaussian distribution (with p variables representing the p assets in the portfolio), with correlation matrix R, and n observations in each sample (note than n>p always for our purposes as non-full rank matrices will not be positive definite). - 2.
-Calculate the corresponding N all-pairwise dependence matrices, and their Cholesky factorizations, and transform each of these factorizations into a lower triangle matrix of angles (this is shown in detail in Section 4.b below in (21), (22), and in Table A). - 3.
-Fit a kernel density to each cell of the matrix of angles based on the N values obtained from the N samples in 2. (there will be p(p-1)/2 cells, where p is the dimension of the matrix).7 - 4.
+Calculate the corresponding N all-pairwise dependence matrices, and their Cholesky factorizations, and transform each of these factorizations into a lower triangle matrix of angles (this is a straightforward and well-established calculation shown in Section 4.b in (21), (22), and Table A). - 3.
+Fit a kernel density to each cell of the matrix of angles based on the N values obtained from the N samples in 2 (there will be p(p-1)/2 cells, where p is the dimension of the matrix). - 4.
 Generate N samples, with n observations each, based on the kernel densities in 3. - 5.
-Convert each of the N samples from 4. back to a re-parameterized Cholesky factorization, and then multiply it by its transpose to obtain a set of N validly sampled dependence matrices (this is shown in detail in Section 4.b below in (21), (22), and Table A).
+Convert each of the N samples from 4. back to a re-parameterized Cholesky factorization, and then multiply it by its transpose to obtain a set of N validly sampled dependence matrices (shown in Section 4.b in (21), (22), and Table A).
 Positive definiteness is enforced automatically as the Cholesky factor places us on the unit hyper-hemisphere.
 All sample generation hereafter uses just 4. and 5.